firsttris/vscode-jest-runner/README.md

 ## The Aim

 Simple way to run or debug a single or multiple test(s) by right-clicking them.
-(as it is possible in Webstorm)
+(as it is possible in IntelliJ / Webstorm)

 ## Features

-To run your Jest test by right-clicking them....
+Run your Jest Test's by right-clicking them....
 - Select a test name, right click it, select "Run Jest" from context menu
 - To run a test in Debug Mode select "Debug Jest" from context menu